tacocat01/git_presentation/git.md

   - push - this pushes all snapshots since the last push to your remote repository
   - pull - this pulls all snapshots that your repository doesn't have to your machine
   - branch - allows you to see and create branches
+  - log - shows you the history of your commits
   - checkout - allows you move between branches **and** snapshots
   - init - initializes a git repo on your computer
   - clone - clones a repo onto your device
   - diff - show unstaged changes you have made
   - merge - merge one branches commits into another branches
-  - log - shows you the history of your commits

 ## Want to learn more?

   - interactive git tutorial https://learngitbranching.js.org/
-  - shell tutor, created by our own Erik Falorand Jaxton Winder, module 6 is all about git - https://gitlab.cs.usu.edu/erik.falor/shell-tutor
+  - shell tutor, created by our own Erik Falor and Jaxton Winder, module 6 is all about git - https://gitlab.cs.usu.edu/erik.falor/shell-tutor